Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Stabilization around unstable equilibria

 thus

 It is easy to obtain the existence of $c, C>0$ such that $\eta\in (c, C)$.
 Unfortunately, we are not able to present $\eta$ by series expansion with respect to $\frac{1}{\alpha}$, due to its periodicity.
 For some further reasons, we need to perform explicit first order expansion of $\alpha$ on $\eta$.
-Thanks to precise calculations, the details of which can be found in Appendix \ref{App-A}, there exist $\pi/L$ periodic functions $\eta_0, \eta_1$ such that
+Thanks to precise calculations, the details of which can be found in Appendix \ref{App-B}, there exist $\pi/L$ periodic functions (with respect to the $\alpha$ variable) $\eta_0(\alpha), \eta_1(\alpha)$ such that